nickyhajal/world-domination-summit/_content/academies16.md

 Registration for Academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
 Please note, if you are attending WDS (360 or Connect), please log in to your WDS account before making your Academy selection.

-**Each Academy has a limited number of free "Indsider Access" seats only available to WDS 360 and Connect attendees on a first-come, first-serve basis.**
+**Each Academy has a limited number of free "Insider Access" seats only available to WDS 360 and Connect attendees on a first-come, first-serve basis.**

 There is no limit to how many Academies you can register for.
 Academy tickets are capacity controlled and offered on a first-come first-served basis.
-Once an Academy session sells out, we will not be issuing extra tickets, and all tickets are <b>non-refundable</b> and <b>non-transferrable</b>.
+All tickets are <b>non-refundable</b> and <b>non-transferrable</b>.

 If you have any questions or need any assistance, please contact our concierge team at <b><font color="orange">concierge@wds.fm</font></b>.

 <div class="zig-zags_blue"></div>